Skip Navigation

 By definition: In American mathematics education, pre-calculus, an advanced form of secondary school algebra, is a foundational mathematical discipline.
 Pre-calculus is actually two separate courses: Algebra and Trigonometry.
 Pre-calculus prepares students for calculus the same way as pre-algebra prepares students for Algebra I. While pre-algebra teaches students many different fundamental algebra topics, pre-calculus does not involve calculus, but explores topics that will be applied in calculus.
 This course involves an in-depth study of trigonometry and advanced algebra, through graphing, polar and complex number systems, circular and inverse functions and applications.
 There is an additional fee paid to GFU for the credit.

-Advanced Placement Calculus AB
+AP Calculus AB

 Credit: 1.0